mikeizbicki/cmc-csci145-math166/01b_pagerank_coding/README.md

    Links in this graph correspond to who has starred/followed who's repo.
    By getting more stars on your repo, you'll be increasing your github pagerank, which increases the likelihood that recruiters will hire you.

+   In some sense, we are doing a "dual problem" to data mining by getting these stars.
+   Recruiters are using data mining to find out who the best people to recruit are, and we are hacking their data mining algorithms by making those algorithms select you instead of someone else.

 1. Submit the url of your repo to sakai.

 1. In the sakai submission, state which tasks you were able to complete.